-These guidelines are for the care of all adults aged 18 and older and adolescents exposed to lead at work.
-The mean blood lead level (BLL) for U.S. adults is less than 1 μg/dL (CDC).
-Chronic adverse health effects have no threshold, so clinicians should monitor patients with elevated BLL until below 5 μg/dL.
-For occupational lead exposure, CDPH guidelines are more stringent and health protective than the current Cal/OSHA or federal OSHA lead standards.
+These guidelines are for the care of adults aged 18 and older and adolescents exposed to lead at work.
+The mean blood lead level (BLL) for U.S. adults is less than 1 $\mu$ g/dL, and the 97.5 percentile for BLL is 3.5 $\mu$ g/dL (CDC, CSTE 2021); thus, CDPH recommends clinical action and follow-up for adult BLLs 3.5 $\mu$ g/dL and greater.
+Chronic adverse health effects have no threshold, so clinicians should monitor patients with elevated BLL until below 3.5 $\mu$ g/dL.
+For occupational lead exposure, these CDPH guidelines are more stringent and health protective than the current Cal/OSHA or federal OSHA lead standards.

 Identification and removal from lead exposure is the primary treatment of elevated BLL and most cases of symptomatic lead toxicity.
-Chelation therapy is reserved for patients with severe symptoms of toxicity, which typically occur at BLL greater than 80 μg/dL, or in any patient with an extremely high BLL (e.g. > 100 μg/dL).
+Chelation therapy is reserved for patients with severe symptoms of toxicity, which typically occur at BLL greater than 80 $\mu$ g/dL, or in any patient with an extremely high BLL (e.g. > 100 $\mu$ g/dL).
 Consult with a specialist experienced in treating lead toxicity for symptomatic patients.

-Blood Lead Level Action Needed Timing of recheck BLL CLINICAL EVALUATION 5-9 μg/dL Obtain history on lead exposure and minimize contact.
-Repeat BLL every 3 months until < 5 μg/dL.
-Obtain history on potential sources of lead exposure at work and home at all BLLs ≥ 5 μg/dL and minimize lead contact.
+Blood Lead Level Action Needed Timing of recheck BLL CLINICAL EVALUATION 3.5-9 μg/dL Obtain history on lead exposure and minimize contact.
+Repeat BLL every 3 months until < 3.5 μg/dL.
+Obtain history on potential sources of lead exposure at work and home at all BLLs ≥ 3.5 μg/dL and minimize lead contact.
 A venous blood lead sample should be used for diagnosis and monitoring.
 Testing of hair, urine, or capillary blood and provocation testing are not recommended.
 10-19 μg/dL Check baseline labs if none in past 12 months.
 Repeat BLL every 2 months until < 10 μg/dL.
 Laboratory tests (CBC, BUN/Cr, and urinalysis) should be obtained within two weeks of a BLL result > 30 $\mu$ g/dL and urgently if > 80 $\mu$ g/dL.
 Consider labs at BLL $\ge$ 10 $\mu$ g/dL if no baseline results are available from the past 12 months.
 Monitor blood pressure at least annually for lead-exposed adults.
 20-29 μg/dL Conduct physical exam and labs if not done in prior 12 months.
 Repeat BLL monthly until < 10 μg/dL.
-IF OCCUPATIONAL EXPOSURE Remove from work or reassign to job duties that do not involve lead if the last two BLLs are $\ge 20 \ \mu$ g/dL or if the average of all BLLs in the last 6 months is $\ge 20 \ \mu$ g/dL.
+IFOCCUPATIONALEXPOSURE Remove from work or reassign to job duties that do not involve lead if the last two BLLs are $\geq$ 20 μg/dL or if the average of all BLLs in the last 6 months is $\geq$ 20 μg/dL.
 30+ μg/dL Conduct physical exam and labs within 2 weeks of BLL result.
 Repeat BLL monthly until < 10 μg/dL.
-Remove from work or reassign to job duties that do not involve lead if one BLL is $\geq$ 30 $\mu g/dL$ Prompt physical exam, labs, and consultation with an occupational medicine specialist or toxicologist.
-80+ μg/dL Prompt physical exan n, labs, and consi ultation with an occupational medicine specialist or toxicologist.
+Remove from work or reassign to job duties that do not involve lead if one BLL is $\ge 30 \ \mu g/dL$ .
+80+ μg/dL Prompt physical exam, labs, and consultation with an occupational medicine specialist or toxicologist.
 In pregnancy, BLL should be as low as possible to protect the fetus.
-Identify and stop lead exposure, remove from work at BLL $\geq$ 5 μg/dL, and repeat BLL at least every 4 weeks until < 5 μg/dL.
-Refer to the American College of Obstetricians and Gynecologists guidelines and CDC guidelines on lead in pregnancy and lactation for more detailed information.
+Identify and stop lead exposure, remove from work at BLL $\ge$ 3.5 μg/dL, and repeat BLL at least every 4 weeks until < 3.5 μg/dL.
+Refer to the American College of Obstetricians and Gynecologists guidelines and CDC guidelines on lead in pregnancy and lactation for additional recommendations.

-Consider returning patients to work who have been removed due to occupational lead exposure after two BLLs checked at least 30 days apart are $< 15 \,\mu$ g/dL.
+Consider returning patients to work who have been removed due to occupational lead exposure after two BLLs checked at least 30 days apart are < $15 \mu g/dL$ .